 The French School is secular, and therefore no religious education is provided.
-The students study the history of religion in History and Geography classes.
+However, the students study the history of religions in History and Geography classes.

 Can my child study at the French School on a holiday visa?

-When tourists arrive in Australia on a holiday visa, the maximum length of time which can be spent in an educational institution is 12 weeks.
+When staying in Australia on a tourist visa, the maximum period of study at the school is 12 weeks.